-An introductory, broad-based study of technical theatre involving reading and examination of varied plays, and focusing on problems in staging methods, theatre spaces, stagecraft, and stage lighting.
+An upper division course exploring issues in dance from a research perspective.
+Subtitle topics include dance notation, dance aesthetics, methodology of dance education, research in dance history, dance criticism, contemporary issues in dance, film & video, and movement analysis.
+Prerequisites: 4 credits from DANC 201-204, 250, 301-303, 222 or permission of instructor.
+Credits: 3(3-0) Offered spring, odd years nical theatre involving reading and examination of varied plays, and focusing on problems in staging methods, theatre spaces, stagecraft, and stage lighting.
 Participation in productions is an integral part of the course.
 Credits: 3(2-2)